bisforboman/exjobb/README.md

 Implementation and testing will be done using Arduino hardware with modules allowing wi-fi communication.
 Open Source applications (_some examples of applications will be referenced here_) will be used as prototypes to simulate applications collecting data and development will focus on finding algorithms to limit the amount of data collected to improve privacy for the users.

+In a paper from Dai et al. [4], they discuss an active approach to avoid overcollection of data.
+Where the focus resides in not allowing applications to gain access to more data then they require for it's purpose.
+Which proposes a permission-based solution, whereas this project instead will seek to limit the application itself from wanting to collect more than it would require.

 A preliminary plan for the project is as follows: